Continuous Tone-Coded Squelch System

 In telecommunications, Continuous Tone-Coded Squelch System or CTCSS is one type of in-band signaling that is used to reduce the annoyance of listening to other users on a shared two-way radio communication channel.
-It is sometimes referred to as tone squelch.
+It is sometimes referred to as tone squelch or PL for Private Line, a trademark of Motorola.
 It does this by adding a low frequency audio tone to the voice.
 Where more than one group of users is on the same radio frequency (called co-channel users), CTCSS circuitry mutes those users who are using a different CTCSS tone or no CTCSS.

-It is sometimes referred to as a sub-channel, but this is a misnomer because no additional channels are created.
-All users with different CTCSS tones on the same channel are still transmitting on the identical radio frequency, and their transmissions interfere with each other; however; the interference is masked under most conditions.
-The CTCSS feature also does not offer any security.
+CTCSS tone codes are sometimes referred to as sub-channels, but this is a misnomer because no additional radio channels are created.
+All users with different CTCSS tones on the same channel are still transmitting on the identical radio frequency, and their transmissions interfere with each other.
+However, this interference can be masked under most conditions.
+Although it provides some protection against interference, CTCSS does not offer any security against interception or jamming, and receivers without CTCSS enabled will still hear all traffic.

 A receiver with just a carrier or noise squelch does not suppress any sufficiently strong signal; in CTCSS mode it unmutes only when the signal also carries the correct sub-audible audio tone.
-The tones are not actually below the range of human hearing, but are poorly reproduced by most communications-grade speakers and in any event are usually filtered out before being sent to the speaker or headphone.
+The tones are not actually below the range of human hearing, but are poorly reproduced by most communications-grade speakers and are usually filtered out before being sent to the speaker or headphone.